Local motel site of interstate drug trafficking; kidnap, assault part of scenario - Claiborne Progress

 Thomas Hamblin, 65, was the ringleader who enticed others to help him accrue kilogram quantities of cocaine for sell to those living in his home county of Perry, KY.

-Hamblin enticed Luke Holbrook and Michal Rayburn in the kidnapping plot, providing Holbrook with a firearm and ammunition.
+Hamblin enticed Luke Holbrook and Michael Rayburn in the kidnapping plot, providing Holbrook with a firearm and ammunition.
 The victims were held at gunpoint, tied up with duct tape, assaulted with a baseball bat and interrogated during the incident, according to a news release.

 Portions of the incident were reportedly recorded via cell phone later recovered at the scene of the crime.
 The phone proved that Hamblin was contacted during the assault.